megancvitan/COMP250/README.md

-# COMP250
+# COMP250-Intro-to-CS
 This repository contains my assignments and final project for COMP250: Introduction to Computer Science.
+The primary language used in this course is Java.

 ----- **ABOUT FILES** -----